-As legislations are introduced to address Climate Change, like reducing greenhouse gas emissions and a Cap and Trade program, OFA is calling on the Ontario government to consider ways to reduce the financial burden to Ontario farmers that will result from new rules like a legislated price on greenhouse gas emissions.
+As legislations are introduced to address Climate Change, like reducing greenhouse gas emissions and a carbon offset credit system, OFA is calling on the Ontario government to consider ways to reduce the financial burden to Ontario farmers that will result from new rules like a legislated price on greenhouse gas emissions.
 OFA recognizes the need to reduce greenhouse gas emissions, but a legislated increase to the cost of agriculture and food production to a price-taking, high risk industry is ill-advised.

-OFA is committed to working with the government and industry to ensure the new Cap and Trade program recognizes agriculture’s role in reducing greenhouse gas emissions and includes a flexible, realistic and simple path to agricultural offset credits from farmers.
+OFA is committed to working with the government and industry to ensure a new carbon offset credit system recognizes agriculture’s role in reducing greenhouse gas emissions and includes a flexible, realistic and simple path to agricultural offset credits from farmers.

 OFA acknowledges that Climate Change is happening as global temperatures rise, and is evidenced by more frequent extreme weather events and patterns.
 We recognize this as a global challenge requiring action and investment from governments, communities, businesses, and individuals.